cinaq/cinaq-website/content/blog/ios-reminder-to-calendar.md

 ## Triggers

 Recently there were few changes that forced me to look around.

-The first is Spark released a new version that added Spark footnote to all outgoing emails unless you pay for a subscription.
+The first is Spark released a new version that added Spark signature to all outgoing emails unless you pay for a subscription.
 As a long time, early adopter, I paid for the product many years ago.
 It's understandable Readdle Technologies (publisher) is finding ways to increase its revenue.
 This attempt caused many [early adopters to shop for an alternative](https://forums.macrumors.com/threads/popular-email-client-spark-gets-major-redesign-for-mac-moves-to-subscription-model.2363830/page-11).
-Few weeks after that release, Readdle decided to remove this footnote for early adopters.
+Few weeks after that release, Readdle decided to remove this signature for early adopters.
 That's nice of them but the damage has already been done.

-Second, with the new releases of iOS (15 and 16), the widget of Calendars 5 often do not display the events.
+Second, with the new releases of iOS (15 and 16), the widget of Calendars 5 often do es not display the events.
 I'm not sure what exactly causes the bug.
 But reboot solves the problem.
 However I'm not the type that reboots the phone regularly.
-This contributed greatly to the ongoing irritation.
+This contributed greatly to the ongoing irritations.

 ## Back to good old Apple